 You may want to list all the medical equipment you use, and you should list specific equipment here or in your employment history section especially if it is mentioned in the job ad, but don’t underplay your soft skills.
 While many people can learn CPR, understanding how to talk to a distraught spouse is a lot tougher.

-Match what you consider your key assets with the job listing to give you the best chances of beating the ATS.
+Match what you consider your key assets with the job listing to give you the best chance of beating the ATS.

 - Ability to Multitask